How to Find Your Mac’s IP Address

 Public vs. Private IP Addresses

-Not to confuse you too much, but your Mac actually has two different IP addresses: a public IP address, also known as an external IP, and a private IP address, or internal.
-Both addresses reveal your network’s location, but that’s where the similarities end.
+Your Mac has two different IP addresses.
+These include your public IP address, also known as an external IP, and a private IP address, or internal.
+Both addresses show the location of your network.
+But that’s one of the only things they have in common.

 Features | Public | Private |